-The racism in Skyrim takes it up a notch in where certain NPCs can be located.
 Khajiit are banned from cities due to the belief that they're all murderous skooma-addicted thieves, and Argonians are mostly only allowed to work at docks.
 There are also racial slurs that are unique to both, like "lizards" or "boots" with Argonians and "cats", "rugs", and "carpets" with Khajiit.

-Fallout 3 does, however, use this trope a lot when dealing with the ghouls; People who have been hideously mutated by prolonged exposure to radiation.
+Ghouls are people who have been hideously mutated by prolonged exposure to radiation.
 There are feral ghouls which can't be reasoned with and attacks anything on sight, and there are civilized ghouls, which are pretty much just friendly NPCs without skin.
 Naturally, the population of the wasteland tend to mix this up and treat all ghouls as monsters.
 This conflict is vital to the quests "You gotta shoot 'em in the head" and "Tenpenny Tower."

 A subversion in Fallout Tactics: Brotherhood of Steel- having to recruit tribals from outlying settlements goes against their own ideals just on its own, but the epynomous organization also accepts ghouls and intelligent deathclaws into their ranks despite the objections from Simon Barnaky.
 After he is captured and Dekker takes command, super mutants and reavers are also allowed to join.
-Keep in mind, this straying away from the original ideals of the Brotherhood of Steel is done more out of necessity in most cases, as their own numbers without them are too few.

 In Final Fantasy VI, the Espers are the Other race that is being literally used by the humans.
 Terra's existence as a 'mixed' lineage child and the problems she has because of this are obviously her working through the 'racism.'
 The empire treats Espers as basically magic batteries, not even acknowledging them as living creatures, and they're the only ones who are interacting with espers right now.
 Even the Returners talk about Terra in terms of her power and usefulness in their fight.
 Sometimes they don't even talk to her about it even though she's right there.

-Another example is the town of Thamasa, founded by the last Magi after they were hunted down and killed following the war.
+The town of Thamasa, founded by the last Magi after they were hunted down and killed following the war.
 When the party goes there, the townspeople refuse to let them use the shops because of their continuing mistrust of outsiders, although that changes after the party helps rescue Relm from a house fire.